n3wborn/caddy_proxy/README.md

 ## Configure Reverse Proxy

 examples are already shown in Caddyfile.
-If you need more, take a looj at [caddy reverse proxy doc](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy)
+If you need more, take a look at [Caddy reverse proxy doc](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy)

 ## Notes